SAP/curated-resources-for-domain-driven-design/blog/0001-ddd-introduction.md

 DDD puts the topic at the heart of the creative process.
 This indicates that figuring out the topic and modeling it in the software is the primary goal.
 Instead of forcing the business to conform to the constraints of the software, the objective is to develop a software system that represents the business area.

 One of the major advantages of DDD is that it aids in improving software development by fostering a common grasp of the domain.
 The development team can better grasp the business requirements and make sure the software satisfies those needs by involving subject specialists in the process.
-Better software that is simpler to manage and expand over time may result from this.
+This should result in better software that is simpler to maintain and expand over time.

 DDD also aids teams in disassembling complicated systems into smaller, easier-to-manage components.
 This is accomplished through the idea of "bounded contexts," which are autonomous elements of the system with a clearly specified limit and well-defined interfaces for interacting with other contexts.
 Teams can escape the “big ball of mud” issue, where the system becomes too complicated to comprehend and manage, by using bound contexts.